isomerpages/imda-disg/index.md

             in innovation
         - title: Investors and VC Firms
           description: Nurturing the startups and supporting their growth
-  - textcards:
-      title: Find out what our partners<br>are doing with us
-      id: textcards
-      cards:
-        - title: Read more about our success stories here!
-          description: ""
-          linktext: Learn more
-          url: /success-stories/
-      description: Keen to find out what our partners, including tech solution providers, trade and industry associations, accelerators, incubators, investors, Venture Capital firms, are doing with us?
   - infobar:
       title: Connect with us on Linkedin!
       id: infobar